Year 12 certification rates

 - The aggregation of all postcode locations into three SES categories – high, medium and low – means that there may be significant variation within the categories – the low category, for example, will include locations ranging from those of extreme disadvantage to those of moderate disadvantage.

-- Variations from previous years have largely been cause by the change to SEIFA, ARIA and ERP values/factors - combined with an incomplete concordance of postcode to SA2 means the data may also not accurately reflect the actual population base.
+- Variations from previous years have largely been caused by changes to socio-educational and population factors - combined with an incomplete concordance of postcode to Statistical Area 2 (SA2) means the data may also not accurately reflect the actual population base.

 - In 2013, the ABS conducted a one-off exercise to revise (recast) population estimates back to 1991.
 Certification rates in NSW remote areas have increased from previous years due to the improved statistical methodology.
 For more information, refer to the 20 June 2013 release of Australian Demographic Statistics, Feature Article 2: Recasting 20 years of ERP.

-Sources: Australian Government Department of Education and Training, derived from data supplied by state and territory curriculum, assessment and certification authorities; ABS, Cat.
-No. 3101.0, Australian Demographic Statistics, Estimated Residential Population.
+Sources: Australian Government Department of Education, Skills and Employment, derived from data supplied by state and territory curriculum, assessment and certification authorities; ABS, National, state and territory population.

 Please refer to the user guide for information on how to use the data portal.